-(B) Reports to the Court.
+(B) Report to the Court.
 At the completion of an assessment or evaluation, the Conciliation Court will submit a report with recommendations to the Court, with copies to the attorneys, or the parties if self-represented.
 The report must be filed with the Court and an order will be entered sealing the report, to be opened or viewed only by Court order.
 The Court will consider the report and recommendations in determining legal decision-making and/or parenting time.

 Should the parties reach an agreement regarding legal decision-making and/or parenting time during the evaluation, the evaluator will submit a written report to the Court.
 The report must summarize the parents’ participation, and must include the agreement reached by the parents, the recommendations of the evaluator, if any, and a statement of the evaluator’s opinion whether the agreement is in the best interests of the minor children.